 Cons:

-Narrow Field of View: The Nikon Monarch M5 8×42 has a narrow field of view but is a larger field of view than the Vortex, which makes it easier than the Vortex to view fast-moving objects or birds in flight.
+Narrow Field of View: The Nikon Monarch M5 8×42 has a relatively narrow field of view, but it is a larger field of view than the Vortex, which is more stable at distance, and makes it easier than the Vortex Viper to view fast-moving objects or birds in flight.

 Heavy: The Nikon Monarch M5 8×42 is relatively heavy, weighing 20.8 ounces, which may be a drawback for some users who prefer lighter binoculars.
-However, it is lighter by 8 ounces than the Vortex.
+However, they are significantly lighter, by 8 ounces, than the Vortex.

 The Vortex Viper 10×50: